wp-plugins/calculated-fields-form/README.txt

 = 1.0.23 =
 * Modifies the fields: summary, hidden, and calculated.

+= 1.0.24 =
+* Includes a validation text, for files bigger than size limit defined.

 == Upgrade Notice ==

+= 1.0.24 =
+* Includes a validation text, for files bigger than size limit defined.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.23 =
 * Modifies the fields: summary, hidden, and calculated.